 Our goal is to accelerate reward-free exploration by leveraging multiple agents to reduce the number of learning phases, while keeping the total number of agents polynomial in $S$, $A$, $H$, and $\epsilon^{-2}$.
 As discussed before, this naturally induces the parallel time versus agent complexity tradeoff.
-As shown by our lower bound (see \Cref{sec:lower-bound}), at least $H$ learning phases are necessary for efficient learning.
+As shown by our lower bound (see \Cref{sec:lower-bound}), at least an order $H$ learning phases is necessary for efficient learning.
 Accordingly, we design an algorithm that operates in exactly $H$ learning phases and requires only a polynomial number of agents.

-We note that an agent complexity at scale $O(1/\epsilon^3)$ can be achieved using a simple construction.
+We note that agent complexity at the scale of $O(1/\epsilon^3)$ can be achieved using a simple construction.
 We sketch the idea here.
-In phase~$i$, we explore timestep~$i$ dynamics, $\realP_i$, by sending $S/\epsilon^3$ agents to each state--action pair $(s,a)$.
+In phase $i$, we explore the timestep-$i$ dynamics $\realP_i$.
+We explore each state–action pair $(s,a)$ by assigning to $S/\epsilon^3$ agents a policy that maximizes the probability of reaching this state–action pair $(s,a)$.
 If at least $1/\epsilon^2$ agents reach $(s,a)$, we obtain sufficiently many samples to accurately estimate their transitions.
-Otherwise, it means the probability to visits them lower than $\epsilon/S$, thus they contribute at most $\epsilon$ to the overall estimation error.
+Otherwise, it means the probability to visit them is lower than $\epsilon/S$, thus they contribute at most $\epsilon$ to the overall estimation error.
 This yields an $\epsilon$-accurate estimation of the dynamics using $O(1/\epsilon^3)$ agents.
 The main technical challenge is to achieve the same guarantee using only $O(1/\epsilon^2)$ agents.